hulticboy007/C-Programs/README.md

 ## Chapter 2

-In this chapter basic c programs are covered
+In this chapter basic c programs are covered, problems from q.19 is covered, as the previous problems dont have much logic in it

 17.Program to print sum and loop \
 18.Program to print sequence star1 \